 Arsenal manager Arsene Wenger and midfielder Samir Nasri have both been hit with one-match suspensions by Uefa for improper conduct.

-The punishments are a result of remarks made to the referee by the duo following the Gunners' last-16 UEFA Champions League exit to Barcelona at Camp Nou last month.
+The punishments are a result of remarks made to the referee by the duo following the Gunners' last-16 UEFA Champions League exit to BarcelonaWenger, who will serve a touchline ban, has also been fined €10,000 by the Uefa Control and Disciplinary Body.

-The suspensions will apply to the next Uefa club game for which either man is eligible, while Arsenal have been given three days to appeal the decision.
+The suspensions will apply to the next Uefa club game for which either man is eligible, while Arsenal

 "The Arsenal manager has also been fined 10,000 euros.